-When the wedding is over, all you'll really want is a vacation.
+When the wedding is over, all you'll want is a vacation.
 A little peace and quiet, some tasty food, and plenty of time for naps?
-Yes please!
-And that time off is even sweeter when you're not covering all the costs yourselves, which is where honeymoon funds come in.
-It's a little less awkward than asking for cash, helps guests know that they're contributing to something you really want, and with great sites like Zola and Honeyfund, is pretty much pain-free!
-If you'd rather skip the traditional gifts, a honeymoon fund is a fantastic choice for a registry — and is something guests are really warming up to.
+Yes, please!
+And that time off is even sweeter when you're not covering all the costs yourselves, thanks to your honeymoon fund.

-One thing to keep in mind, though, are those more traditional wedding attendees (usually older relatives) who may either not be tech-savvy enough to get to your honeymoon fund or might prefer to give you a physical gift.
-In this case, you may want to put together a short and sweet traditional registry as a backup option.
+More traditional wedding attendees (usually older relatives) either may not be tech-savvy enough to get to your honeymoon fund or might prefer to give you a physical gift.
+For some couples, then, it makes sense to put together a short and sweet traditional registry as a backup option for them.
 On your wedding website, be sure to play up your honeymoon fund by sharing details about where you'll be headed and what the two of you would love to do while you're there.
-Then, follow up with a quick note saying "For those of you who would prefer to send us a more traditional gift, we are registered at..." and add the link to your other registry.
+Then, follow up with a quick note saying, "For those of you who would prefer to send us a more traditional gift, we are registered at..." and add the link to your other registry.